ziwang-klvk/CFQ-RBMT/README.md

-# CFQ-RBMT
+# MCWQ-R

+Repo for the paper [On Evaluating Multilingual Compositional Generalization with Translated Datasets].
+Under construction.

 The implementation of a Rule-Based Machine Translation (RBMT) framework (and related supportive toolkits) for questions generated as in the [CFQ paper](https://arxiv.org/pdf/1912.09713v2.pdf).
-An instance in Japanese was created and named Japanese Compositional Wikidata Questions (JCWQ).
 This project is also largely based on the [MCWQ dataset](https://github.com/coastalcph/seq2sparql) and can be regarded as its branch.

-Simple descriptions of the up-to-date files are given here, further elaboration can be found in my report :).

 ## Requirement